 The Valley of the Giants lays in the south of the state around the towns of Denmark and Walpole.
 Home to some of the world’s tallest trees, the area’s most popular attraction is the fun Tree Top Walk.

 There are more than just these top 10 Western Australia attractions.
-Additionally, you might also want to consider visiting Karijini National Park, Rottnest Island, Wave Rock and Margaret River.
+Additionally, you might also want to consider visiting Karijini National Park, Rottnest Island, Wave Rock, Margaret River and the ghost town of Gwalia.

 As is the case everywhere in Australia, the best way to get around in Western Australia is by rental car or motorhome hire.